moritz-s/Pyoelectricity/README.md

 * jupyter
 * pandas

-A working environment can be set up with poetry [python-poetry.org](python-poetry.org) _pyproject.toml_ file, or with
+The environment may be set up with poetry [python-poetry.org](python-poetry.org) _pyproject.toml_ file, or with
 [conda](anaconda.com) using the _environment.yml_ file.